When you find a barn you have to stop for a photo with the Mitsubishi . Photo: Scotty ReissEclipse Cross

 Related: Spring Car Care: 7 Ways To Prepare for Warmer Temperatures

 The rear seats are roomy enough to be comfortable.
-Rear seat passengers have cup holders in the arm rest, climate control and a 12V power port.
+Rear seat passengers have cup holders in the armrest, climate control and a 12V power port.

 Related: Space, Luxury and Savings without Compromise in the Kia Sorento Hybrid SUV

 Oh, this light gray leather!
 The first time you open the door to climb in you’ll be smitten.
 It’s really pretty and gives the cabin a light, airy feel.
-Unfortunately it’s only available on the top of the line SEL edition.
+Unfortunately, it’s only available on the top-of-the-line SEL edition.

 Related: 2020 Honda Accord Hybrid Touring Review: This Might Be the Most Luxury For Your Money, Ever